geudde/attic-chest/pages/04.season-3/15.meeting-36/13.editors/docs.md

 Oh may it soon resume its Force,
 And bear me to each Friend!
-TO this kind Circle its first Course
+To this kind Circle its first Course
 Will naturally bend.

 Sarah Richardson